nikouu/Pokemon-gen-2-style-tilemap/README.md

 - Path
   - A completely blank tile.
 Usually intersperced with the path with
 - Path with gravel
   - This is the most common path in Gen 2 Pokemon gravel.
 - Flat grass
+  - The general green outside floor tile
 - Short tree
-  - In Gen 2, the headbutt trees
+  - The headbutt trees
 - Tall tree
-  - In gen 2, the trees that are double the short tree height
+  - The trees that are double the short tree height
 - Sign
   - The route/city signs
-- Ledge
+- Ridge
-  - The ledge the player can jump off.
-Needs only 3 sides (left, right, bottom)
+  - The ledges the player can jump off
-- Mountain tiles
-  - Filled in ledge tiles that create rocky hills and mountains
+  - The tiles that create rocky hills and mountains

 ## Wanted animated tiles
 - Water